TUM School of Life Sciences: Rankings

-The Times Higher Education World University Rankings ranks life sciences at TUM as 35th in the world and 3rd in Germany, after Heidelberg University and Ludwig Maximilian University of Munich.
+The Times Higher Education World University Rankings ranks life sciences at TUM as 35th in the world and 3rd in Germany, after Heidelberg University and LMU Munich.

 In biology, the department is ranked No. 50 in the world and No. 3 in Germany in the QS World University Rankings.
 In the Academic Ranking of World Universities, it ranks No. 76-100 in the world and No. 5-9 in Germany.
 In the national 2020 CHE University Ranking, the department is rated in the top group for overall study situation, study organization, and infrastructure.

 In biotechnology, ARWU ranks TUM as No. 49 in the world and No. 1 in Germany.

 In agricultural science, the department is ranked 27th in the world and 2nd in Germany in the QS World University Rankings, trailing the University of Hohenheim.
 In the Academic Ranking of World Universities, it ranks No. 38 in the world and No. 2 in Germany.

 In food science, ARWU ranks TUM as No. 37 in the world and No. 1 in Germany.